RL makes MLLMs see better than SFT: Additional Experiments

-\paragraph{Training with more data.} In \Cref{sec:sec5-setup}, our \texttt{PIVOT}-enhanced vision encoder is paired with a new LLM and finetuned on the Cambrian-737K dataset.
-We examine whether the same trend holds with larger-scale data during \textit{Stage 3} of \Cref{fig:pivot-detail} by using the LLaVA-OV-3M dataset.
-The results are reported in \Cref{tab:pivot-more-data}.
+\paragraph{Training with more data.} In \cref{sec:sec5-setup}, our \texttt{PIVOT}-enhanced vision encoder is paired with a new LLM and finetuned on the Cambrian-737K dataset.
+We examine whether the same trend holds with larger-scale data during evaluation in \cref{fig:pivot_eval} by using the LLaVA-OV-3M dataset.
+The results are reported in \cref{tab:pivot-more-data}.
 Our findings confirm that the advantage of \texttt{PIVOT} persists even with more data.
-For example, when combined with Qwen2.5-1.5B, the \texttt{PIVOT}-enhanced SigLIP2-So/16 achieves an average gain of +2.3\%p over the base SigLIP2-So/16 encoder, demonstrating that the benefits of \texttt{PIVOT} are robust to data scale in the \textit{Stage 3}.
+For example, when combined with Qwen2.5-1.5B, the \texttt{PIVOT}-enhanced SigLIP2-So/16 achieves an average gain of +2.3\%p over the base SigLIP2-So/16 encoder, demonstrating that the benefits of \texttt{PIVOT} are robust to data scale.

 \paragraph{Training all parameters.} We adopt the same evaluation protocol of Cambrian~\citep{cambrian}, DINO-MLLM~\citep{dino-vlm}, and MLLM-data~\citep{mllm-data} in order to directly assess how useful the visual representations of a vision encoder itself are for an MLLM.
 As noted by Cambrian, it allows us to study visual representations efficiently.
-Obviously, training all parameters of the model during the \textit{stage 3} of \Cref{fig:pivot-detail} alters the intrinsic representations of the encoder.
+Obviously, training all parameters of the model during the evaluation setup of \cref{fig:pivot_eval} alters the intrinsic representations of the encoder.
 Nevertheless, we were interested in understanding how the MLLM performance changes when all parameters—including the vision encoder, LLM, and projector—are updated during \textit{Stage~3}.
-The results, reported in \Cref{tab:pivot-vision-train}, show that MLLMs built upon \texttt{PIVOT}-enhanced encoders consistently outperform their counterparts.
+The results, reported in \cref{tab:pivot-vision-train}, show that MLLMs built upon \texttt{PIVOT}-enhanced encoders consistently outperform their counterparts.